The Use Of YouTube Content In A Trackable Interactive Video Format: Case Study

 What Are The Key Aspects Of An Interactive Video Framework?

-At EI Design, we offer an interactive video framework with several features that make it an extremely useful tool for organizations to offer effective interactive video-based learning.
+At EI, we offer an interactive video framework with several features that make it an extremely useful tool for organizations to offer effective interactive video-based learning.

 Highlights Of Our Interactive Video Framework